maayansher/ss2_exe1/README.md

 `loadGraph` - Load a matrix to present a graph.
 The loadGraph supports square matrix only (otherwise throw error).

-`PrintGraph` - Print how many vertices and edges in the following graph.
+`printGraph` - Print how many vertices and edges in the following graph.

 - Algorithms functions:

 `isConnected` - Determine if the graph is strongly connected, which means theres a path between each 2 vertices.

-`shortestPath` - Finding the shortest path between any 2 vertices.
+`shortestPath` - Finding the shortest path between any 2 vertices using the Bellman-ford algorithms, since the function can get a graph with negative weights as well.

 `isContainsCycle` - Checks if the graph contains a cycle in it, if so, return the vertices who build the cycle.